cloudnative-pg/charts/charts/cluster/docs/Recovery.md

 You can find more information about the recovery process in the [CNPG documentation](https://cloudnative-pg.io/documentation/current/backup_recovery).

-There are 3 types of recovery possible with CNPG:
+There are 4 types of recovery possible with CNPG:
 * Recovery from a backup object in the same Kubernetes namespace.
+* Recovery from a volume snapshot in the same Kubernetes namespace, if supported by the CSI provider.
 * Recovery from a Barman Object Store, that could be located anywhere.
 * Streaming replication from an operating cluster using `pg_basebackup`.

 When performing a recovery you are strongly advised to use the same configuration and PostgreSQL version as the original cluster.
+Recovering from older version of PostgreSQL is not posible, but it's possible to use [import](https://cloudnative-pg.io/documentation/current/database_import/) instead.

 To begin, create a `values.yaml` that contains the following:

 1. Set `mode: recovery` to indicate that you want to perform bootstrap the new cluster from an existing one.
 2. Set the `recovery.method` to the type of recovery you want to perform.
-3. Set either the `recovery.backupName` or the Barman Object Store configuration - i.e. `recovery.provider` and appropriate S3, Azure or GCS configuration.
-In case of `pg_basebackup` complete the `recovery.pgBaseBackup` section.
+Supported methods are listed under `recovery.methodSettings`.
+3. Configure `recovery.methodSettings` for selected `recovery.method`.
-4. Optionally set the `recovery.pitrTarget.time` in RFC3339 format to perform a point-in-time recovery (not applicable for `pgBaseBackup`).
+4. Optionally set the `recovery.pitrTarget.time` in RFC3339 format to perform a point-in-time recovery (supported with `backup`, `objectStorage` and `volumeSnapshot`).
-5. Retain the identical PostgreSQL version and configuration as the original cluster.
+5. Retain the identical major PostgreSQL version and same/newer minor version as on the original cluster.
-6. Make sure you don't use the same backup section name as the original cluster.
+6. **Important**: make sure you don't use the same backup section name as the original cluster.
 We advise you change the `path` within the storage location if you want to reuse the same storage location/bucket.
     One pattern is adding a version number at the end of the path, e.g. `/v1` or `/v2` after each recovery procedure.

 Example recovery configurations can be found in the [examples](../examples) directory.